How can I get rid of Blanket weed in my pond?

 There are more blanket weed treatments on the market than you can shake a stick at these days!

-This is probably the most popular blanket weed treatment on the market today.
+This is probably the most popular blanket weed treatment on the market today and you can find it here.

 We have tried numerous treatments over the years, this seems to give consistently good results and the feedback from customers is almost always positive.
 It starts work very quickly but works best when the water temperature is above 10 degrees.